 ‘Close others’ are family members, friends, neighbours, etc. who help older adults with a variety of daily tasks.
 This research project investigates how close others help older adults with banking in Canada.
-Once we have approval from the University of Manitoba Research Ethics Board, we will be seeking participants to interview.
+We are now seeking participants to interview.
 Note that we will be interviewing the ‘close others’ or ‘caregivers’ – the people who are providing the help to older adults.

 You are invited to participate in an interview about how you help an older adult complete their banking and finance tasks.
 The interview will last between 30-60 minutes and will be conducted via Skype or Zoom or another video conferencing platform of your choosing.
 We will ask what types of banking and finance tasks you help the older adults with.
 We will ask you how you help the older adult (with in person banking, online banking, using the ATM, etc.) Risks to participating in this study are no greater than in everyday life.
-The benefit to participation is that you get to contribute to knowledge about how banking technology might better support you when you are helping the older adult with their banking task.
-Participation in this study is voluntary.
-We will ask your permission to audio or video record the interview but you can say no to that.
-We will compensate you for your time with a $20 gift card for Tim Hortons or Shoppers Drug .
+The benefit to participation is that you get to contribute to knowledge on how banking technology can support caregivers like you who support older adults with their banking tasks.

 To ask questions about this study, please email Dr. Celine Latulipe: email@example.com.